 The simplest option is to use an IVR (press one for this, two for that) that will enable customers to enter their score typically on a scale of 1 to 9.

-It’s also not uncommon to use a post-call survey for an NPS score.
+It’s also not uncommon to use a post-call survey to capture an NPS score or other VOC metrics.

 For the post-call software solutions, sometimes it’s just an additional module you can add to your existing call centre technology platform or your agents simply transfer the caller to the automated system.